Skip to main content

 Project purpose

-The primary objective is to create LeakPro, a platform to evaluate the risk of information leakage in machine learning applications pertaining to the deployment of machine learning models, collaborative training, and synthetic data.
-LeakPro will adhere to the following principles:
+The primary objective was to create LeakPro, a platform to evaluate the risk of information leakage in machine learning applications pertaining to the deployment of machine learning models, collaborative training, and synthetic data.
+LeakPro adhere to the following principles:

-1. Openness: LeakPro will be developed as an open-source tool for the Swedish ecosystem.
-As inference attacks primarily reside as isolated islands within the research literature, we aim to collect state-of-the-art attacks for different modalities and make them accessible to non-experts.
+1. Openness: LeakPro is developed as an open-source tool for the Swedish ecosystem.
+As inference attacks primarily reside as isolated islands within the research literature, we collected state-of-the-art attacks for different modalities and made them accessible to non-experts.

-2. Scalable: As there is a plethora of different inference attacks available and the field is continuously evolving, it is imperative to design LeakPro in a modular fashion to allow scalability and the incorporation of novel attacks.
-Furthermore, LEAKPRO will allow users to assess information leakage in realistic settings in their use cases.
-Hence, LeakPro will allow for the identification/validation of realistic attack vectors.
+2. Scalable: As there is a plethora of different inference attacks available and the field is continuously evolving, it was imperative to design LeakPro in a modular fashion to allow scalability and the incorporation of novel attacks.
+Furthermore, LeakPro allow users to assess information leakage in realistic settings in their use cases.
+Hence, LeakPro allow for the identification/validation of realistic attack vectors.

-3. Relevance: To ensure LeakPro's sustained relevance, we not only adopt an open-source approach but also work towards its integration within the RISE Cyber Range to prepare for a long-term handover.
-Furthermore, to verify LEAKPRO’s practical application, we are aiming to integrate LeakPro internally at AstraZeneca, Sahlgrenska, and Region Halland.
+3. Relevance: To ensure LeakPro's sustained relevance, we not only adopted an open-source approach but also worked towards its integration within the RISE Cyber Range to prepare for a long-term handover.
+Furthermore, to verify LeakPro’s practical application, we wanted to integrate LeakPro internally at AstraZeneca, Sahlgrenska, and Region Halland.

-At project finalization, LeakPro will offer a holistic platform, that can be run locally, to assess information leakage in the following contexts:
+At project finalization, LeakPro offered a holistic platform, that can be run locally, to assess information leakage in the following contexts:

 1. Of trained machine learning models under membership attacks and data-reconstruction attacks under white-box access and API access.
 Multiple data modalities are considered, e.g., tabular, images, and text.